-- From the available options, choose the one relevant for you.
+- From the available options, choose the one relevant to you.

 - Once done, click SAVE.

-If you know that your whole website has dynamic IDs and Classes, you can configure the editor settings at account level such that it’s applicable for all the campaigns that you create in your account.
+If you know that your whole website has dynamic IDs and Classes, you can configure the editor settings at the workspace level such that it’s applicable for all the campaigns you create in your workspace.
 This typically saves a lot of effort as you do not have to configure this setting for every campaign individually.

 - Login to your VWO account.

-- Scroll down to the Editor Settings section and choose the one relevant for you.
+- Scroll down to the Editor Settings section and choose the one relevant to you.